ZabihullahNooriWardak/AwesomeBook/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project: As this is open source project you can help with building that.
+If you like this project give it a star⭐
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank for checking the project source code and your suggestion and feedback
+I would like to thank microverse and my family for supporting me to build this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>